 Wardrobe and Architecture

 Really every part of an ancient civilization’s culture can be awesome inspiration.
 Not only that, but looking into an ancient civilization’s wardrobe, architecture, and cuisine can help you make it more realistic because you see why they made things the way they did and how they utilized the resources around them.
-Which can also be great exercise for other worldbuilding endeavors, or even other parts of the ancient-inspired world that aren’t directly influenced by the ancient civilizations.
+This understanding can also be great exercise for other worldbuilding endeavors, or even other parts of an ancient-inspired world that aren’t directly influenced by our own ancient civilizations.